 This photo and my home-page photo were graciously taken by

-This year, Stephanie founded unbridled, a new music ensemble dedicated to the cultivation of new art through commissioning, collaborating, and improvising. unbridled has performed works of David Lang, Ashkan Behzadi, Meredith Monk, and Icli Zitella, and in 2018 will commission a new work by Emily Praetorius in a concert also featuring works by Morton Feldman and Kaija Saariaho, interposed with improvisatory reactions.
+Her interest in contemporary performance has led her to sing new works by composers such as Anton Webern, Olivier Messiaen, Kaija Saariaho, David Lang, George Crumb, Meredith Monk, Jason Eckardt, Aaron Jay Myers, Icli Zitella, Ashkan Behzadi and Reiko Fueting.
+In 2017, Stephanie founded unbridled, a new music ensemble dedicated to the cultivation of new art through commissioning, collaborating, and improvising. unbridled has performed works of David Lang, Ashkan Behzadi, Meredith Monk, and Icli Zitella, and this year has commissioned a new work by Emily Praetorius in a concert also featuring works by Morton Feldman and Kaija Saariaho, interposed with improvisatory reactions.

 Stephanie completed her studies at Manhattan School of Music, where she worked with Maitland Peters and Lucy Shelton.
 She is on the extended roster for Ekmeles (NYC) and the nationally acclaimed Crossing Choir.